Everest Base Camp

 Steep and challenging trails

-you know the trek to the Everest Base Camp is more challenging in comparison to others so, during the trek you need to face many challenges that you have never experienced.
-The trekking trails are more steep and hard to trek.
-The trekking consists of steep ascent, descent, and challenging terrain.
+You know the trek to the Everest Base Camp is more challenging in comparison to others, so during the trek, you need to face many challenges that you have never experienced.
+The trekking trails are steeper and harder to trek.
+The trek consists of steep ascent, descent, and challenging terrain.
 The uphills can be a bit more challenging, especially in higher altitudes.
-During the trek proper fitness, strength, and training are required especially for beginner trekkers.
+During the trek, proper fitness, strength, and training are required, especially for beginner trekkers.

 Cultural Sensitivity